KonanM/tser/README.md

 ## Limitations
 * Only supports default constructible types
 * Is intrusive and uses a single macro to be able to reflect over members of a given type
-* No safety checks, no versioning, types need the same binary layout on a different platforms
+* No safety checks, no versioning, types need the same binary layout on different platforms
 * No support for ```std::variant``` (unless trivially copyable)
 * No support for ```std::stack, std::priority_queue, std::string_view```
 * Needs a recent compiler (constexpr std::string_view)
-* The pretty printing actually puts overloads for ```std::ostream &operator <<``` in namespace std, I know that's technically UB, so don't include the stdext.hpp header if that is (understandibly) unaceptable for you

 ## Compiler support
 See also https://godbolt.org/z/ksVSDY